apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

        game_name,
        SUM(viewer_count) AS TotalViewerCount
   FROM TABLE(
-    TUMBLE(TABLE twitch_stream, DESCRIPTOR(proctime), INTERVAL '1' MINUTE))
+    TUMBLE(TABLE twitch_stream, DESCRIPTOR(proctime), INTERVAL '10' SECONDS))
   GROUP BY window_start, window_end, game_name;
 ```

-Fresh results will appear every minute, showing the sum of the viewer counts for each game.
+Fresh results will appear 10 seconds, showing the sum of the viewer counts for each game.

-## Step 7: Write the updated stream to persistant storage
+## Step 8: Write the updated stream to persistant storage

 Now that you have written a program with Flink SQL to process all that streaming data, you probably want to store it somewhere.
 Since you are dealing with unbounded data sets, you can think of it as maintaining materialized views (or snapshots of the data) in external storage systems.